manndthakkar/pickApic/README.md

 # pickApic
 A Full Stack Photo Sharing Social Media app - Pickapic.
+Using pickApic, a user can share their memories to the world in the form of photos.
+Users can add a title and a caption to the post and even edit it in the future.
+A user can also like and comment someone else's posts, along with many more functionalities described below.

 - The app was made using HTML, CSS and Javascript for the frontend, with React as the frontend frameword.
 - NodeJS was used for the Backend, with ExpressJS as the Backend Framework.
 - MongoDB's NoSQL Database was used to strore user and Post Information.

-A complete video walkthrough is provided below:
+A complete video walkthrough showing each of the app's functionalities is provided below:

 a) Creating a new User, and checking all the users and the posts uploaded by them: